Basic rules & recommendations

 3. Protect the floor if decorating, construction or overhead work is taking place.

 4. Locations which are permanently wet (e.g. swimming pools, showers etc.) may attract a build up of body fat, oils, soap residue, hard water deposits and in humid conditions organic growth (algae).
 To remove this, a more acidic cleaning agent used regularly is preferable because alkaline cleaners can react with body fats to make surfaces slippery.
 A plastic scouring pad is the most useful device for this type of cleaning.
-Before using these products get professional written advice from the chemical manufacturer as to the suitability, application and frequency of use of their product of fully vitrified porcelain tiles.
+Before using these products, get professional written advice from the chemical manufacturer as to the suitability, application and frequency of use of their product on fully vitrified porcelain tiles.

 6. Steel wool pads should not be used as they leave steel particles, which may later rust leaving brown stains.